Virginia · Off-grid & homestead potential

 Charlottesville City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Charlottesville City costs about $497k, based on the latest county data.
+Land in Charlottesville City runs about $9,048 per acre, based on the latest county data.

 Charlottesville City gets about 45.3" of rain a year, with severe drought in roughly 1.7% of years.